sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/agent.md

 ### `/healthz` (GET)

-The `/healthz` API provides HTTP GET access to the status of the Sensu agent via the agent API.
+The agent API `/healthz` endpoint provides HTTP GET access to the status of the Sensu agent via the agent API.

 #### Example {#healthz-get-example}